Jaak Aaviksoo: Personal life

 Aaviksoo is married to Tiina Kaalep.
 He is a father of three, a grandfather of seven and a great-grandfather of one.

 He speaks fluent English, German, Russian and French on an average level.

 Works

-Aaviksoo has publicized over 100 scientific articles and over 80 publicistic articles from 1976 to 2002.
-His more important publifications from the past decade are:
+Aaviksoo has published over 100 scientific articles and over 80 other publications from 1976 to 2002.
+His more important publications from the past decade are: